Carl Giles: Celebrity fans

 Most of the annuals included a foreword from an editor of the Express newspapers or a celebrity fan, including Margot Fonteyn (ballet dancer), Adam Faith (singer), Spike Milligan (comedian), Sir Malcolm Sargent (conductor), Jim Clark (F1 champion), Sean Connery (actor), Frank Sinatra (singer) and Tommy Cooper (comedian and magician).

 The 2010 collection had an introduction about Giles, as it was the first year that Hamlyn had published the collection (all previous collections had been published by Express Newspapers).
 The 2011 collection returned to the tradition of having an introduction written by a celebrity fan (in that case, Lee Latchford-Evans) and the majority of the cartoons featured in the 2011 collection had never previously appeared in an annual.

 In June 2017, Dr Tim Benson published the first biography of Giles to be based on the cartoonist's own correspondence in his book 'Giles's War'.
 Benson discovered that Giles had been dishonest about his reasons for leaving Reynolds News due to the guilt he felt over joining Express Newspapers.
 The book also discusses how Peter Tory had written a ‘dreadful' book about the cartoonist which was not helped by the fact that the two men loathed each other, while Tory had missed out much of the story of Giles' career and relationships.

 Influences

 Giles cited his influences as Bruce Bairnsfather and Graham Laidler ("Pont"), and he himself influenced the style of the newspaper cartoonists "JAK" and "Mac".
 Giles' cartoon 'Back to School Week' of 13 January 1953 inspired Leo Baxendale to create the "Bash Street Kids" for the Beano comic.
+Giles's work inspired the South African cartoonist Zapiro to pursue the profession and was an important influence.

 In April 2000, he was voted "Britain's Favourite Cartoonist of the 20th Century" by visitors to The Cartoon Museum between February and April 2000, also coming second (to Ronald Searle) in a poll amongst cartoonists.